Echo State Networks for Spatio-Temporal Area-Level Data: Introduction

 Building on this idea, we treat the task of handling spatial features as a problem of learning good representations from data \citep{bengio2013representation}.
 Specifically, we draw inspiration from the expanded representation concept proposed by \citet{sutton2014online}, which involves a two-layer model: the first layer expands the original input into a high-dimensional feature space, while the second layer maps this representation to the output.
 Classic models such as Rosenblatt’s perceptron and modern deep learning frameworks can all be seen as instances of expanded representation learning.
 Notably, \citet{gallant1987random} and \citet{sutton2014online} advocate the use of a random fixed layer for input expansion, a technique known as random representation.
 This method efficiently handles high-dimensional inputs and enables faster computation, making it well-suited for generating input embeddings for ESN.

 In this paper, we propose a novel approach for capturing spatio-temporal dynamics often found in areal data and apply the approach to data disseminated by Eurostat.
 We employ an ensemble ESN with a specialized input embedding designed for areal data, integrating concepts from Random Representation and SGC layer.
+We refer to the ESN with areal random representation at the input stage as AESN.
 Our spatial input embedding leverages the local averaging properties of the SGC, and uses the fixed randomly sampled parameters to effectively capture spatial features.
 By addressing spatial dependencies at the input stage, this approach significantly enhances ESN performance while maintaining its computational efficiency.

+We demonstrate the performance of the proposed method using Eurostat's tourism occupancy data.
+Tourism plays a crucial role in shaping regional economies, and tourism occupancy is a valuable indicator for the popularity of the tourism industry in Europe.
+It is essential to understand the spatio-temporal patterns of tourism occupancy and accurately forecast them into the future.
+However, modeling this data poses significant challenges due to its inherent complexity.
+As an area-level survey dataset, tourism occupancy data exhibits intricate spatial patterns within the European NUTS \footnote{\baselineskip=10pt Nomenclature of Territorial Units for Statistics (NUTS) is the official classification of subregions used by Eurostat.} level 2 regions, coupled with complex temporal dynamics.
+These characteristics make the proposed method suitable for capturing the underlying patterns.

 The paper is organized as follows.
 Section~\ref{sec:background} reviews the concepts of ESN and GCN.
 In Section~\ref{sec:method}, we describe our areal input embedding, along with its uncertainty quantification and hyperparameter selection.
 Section~\ref{sec:analysis} provides an illustration of forecasting performance on the Eurostat's night spent at tourism accommodations dataset.
 Finally, we provide a brief summary in Section~\ref{sec:discussion}.